Skip to main content

 Can you buy in Paris with a budget of 350,000 euros?

-Yes, a budget of 350,000 euros allows you to buy a 2-bedroom of 35 to 50 sqm in the 19th, 20th, 13th or 18th arrondissements of Paris.
-You need to target older buildings from the 1930s-1970s, accept a floor without a lift or a north-facing orientation, and be reactive on correctly priced properties.
+Yes, a budget of 350,000 euros allows you to buy a two-room flat of 35 to 50 sqm in the 19th, 20th, 13th or 18th arrondissements of Paris.
+You need to target older buildings from the 1930s-1970s, accept a floor without a lift or a north-facing aspect, and move fast on correctly priced properties.

 Why should a first-time buyer use a property hunter?